 \begin{assump}[Random Coefficients Model] Let $\mathbf{f}(\cdot)$ be a $K$-vector of known functions $f_k\colon [0,1]\mapsto \mathbbm{R}$, each of which satisfies $\sup_{x\in [0,1]}|f_k(x)|<\infty$.
 We assume that

 where $\boldsymbol{\theta}_{ig}$ and $\boldsymbol{\psi}_{ig}$ are $K$-dimensional random vectors that may be dependent on $(D_{ig},\bar{D}_{ig})$. \end{assump}

 The first equality in \autoref{assump:randcoef} is the so-called \emph{partial interference} assumption, used widely in the literature on spillover effects.
 This assumption states that there are no spillovers between people in different groups: only the treatment take-up of individuals in group $g$ affects the potential outcome of person $(i,g)$.
-The second equality in \autoref{assump:randcoef} states that person $(i,g)$'s potential outcome is only affected by the treatment take-up of the others in her group through the \emph{aggregate} $\bar{D}_{ig}$.\footnote{Recall that $\bar{D}_{ig}$ is defined to exclude person $(i,g)$.} This is related to the \emph{anonymous interactions} assumption from the network literature as it implies that only the number of $(i,g)$'s neighbors who take up treatment matters for her outcome; the identities of the neighbors are irrelevant \citep{Manski2013}.
-The third equality in \autoref{assump:randcoef} posits a finite basis function expansion for the potential outcome functions $Y_{ig}(0,\bar{D}_{ig})$ and $Y_{ig}(1,\bar{D}_{ig})$, namely
+The second equality in \autoref{assump:randcoef} states that person $(i,g)$'s potential outcome is only affected by the treatment take-up the others in her group through the \emph{aggregate} $\bar{D}_{ig}$.\footnote{Recall that $\bar{D}_{ig}$ is defined to exclude person $(i,g)$.} This is effectively identical to the \emph{anonymous interactions} assumption from the network literature \citep{Manski2013}.\footnote{In particular, because our treatment is binary, assuming that $\boldsymbol{D}_g$ only affects $Y_{ig}$ through $\bar{D}_{ig}$ is equivalent to assuming \emph{exchangeability}: only the number of $(i,g)$'s neighbors who take up treatment matters for her outcome; their identities are irrelevant.
+When researchers do not observe the social network within groups, as in \cite{crepon2013}, exchangeability is a natural assumption.} While we maintain this assumption throughout, \autoref{sec:conclusion} discusses some potential ways of relaxing it.